About

 What is Base64 encoding?

-Base64 is a binary-to-text encoding scheme that represents binary data in ASCII string format by translating it into a radix-64 representation.
+Base64 is a binary-to-text encoding scheme that represents binary data in ASCII string format by translating it into a radix-64 representation for safe transmission over text protocols.

 When should I use URL-safe Base64?